-Black tea is steeped in health benefits and is the staple of our Oregon Chai Original Chai Tea and Chai Tea Latte.
+Black tea has many health benefits and is the staple of our Oregon Chai Original Chai Tea and Chai Tea Latte.
 Every February, Heart Health Month is devoted to raising awareness of heart health and the leading cause of death for women in the United States: heart disease.
 The American Heart Association is devoted to encouraging a healthy lifestyle to combat the disease.

 Chai originated in South Asia as an herbal healing agent well before making its way into the mainstream as a staple of Me Time indulgence.
 The original recipe hasn’t changed over the centuries, and with black tea being the staple ingredient, health benefits remain.
-Chai – made with Assam black tea – is steeped in antioxidants.
-Antioxidants are beneficial to the immune system, have been known to lower cholesterol and may reduce the risk of certain types of cancer.
+Chai – made with Assam black tea – is a great source of antioxidants.
+Antioxidants are beneficial to the immune system, are known to lower cholesterol and may reduce the risk of certain types of cancer.

 Absence may make the heart grow fonder, but incorporating new habits into a healthy routine makes it grow stronger.
 Here are a few extra tips for keeping your heart healthy—with a dusting of chai:

 - Stress is a major deterrent to a healthy heart.
-A freshly steeped mug of chai and deep breathing can do wonders for your stress level.
+A freshly brewed mug of chai and deep breathing can do wonders for your stress level.

 - Sometimes chai can wait.
 Moderate exercise for at least 30 minutes most days of the week provides substantial benefits for your heart health.

-- An excessive amount of caffeine doesn’t help.
+- Excessive amounts of caffeine can be harmful.
 Chai contains half the caffeine of a regular cup of coffee.
-For the caffeine sensitive, chai tea is the perfect anytime alternative, especially if you pick up our Caffeine Free Concentrate.
+For the caffeine-sensitive, chai tea is the perfect anytime alternative, especially if you pick up our Caffeine Free Concentrate.

 - Keep an eye on your blood pressure and cholesterol.
 The more “in the know” you are, the better off you’ll be.